Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-01-Software-Development/Section-04-Project-Management-Models/index.md

 **Remember:** The methodology is a tool to help you succeed, not a rigid rule.
 Adapt it to fit your project's specific needs and constraints.

-!!! tip "Cross-reference"
-    The project management concepts learned here will be applied when building solutions in Chapter 4.